CommlabUV/arritmic3d/README.md

 # Arritmic3D
-A fast Eikonal computational model for elctrophysiology simulation (Ventricle version).
+A fast Eikonal computational model for electrophysiology simulation (Ventricle version).

 The simulator has two versions in separate branches: branch `ventricle`, with the ventricle version, and branch `atria`, with the atria version.
 Checkout the desired branch before proceeding.